christokita/socially-modulated-threshold-model/README.md

 # Socially-Modulated Threshold Model
-Agent-based model investigating how social interactions can modify response thresholds and result in behavioral specialization and social network structuring
+Agent-based model investigating how social interactions can modify response thresholds and result in behavioral specialization (division of labor) and social network structuring

 ## Overview
 Theoretical simulation scripts and data for: